Duthaegaux/bspwm-abyss/README.md

 Place wallpaper in ~/Downloads folder with wall-03.webp name

+After that, open ~/.config/bspwm/themes/bspwm_nord/polybar/modules.ini

+Change in [module/battery] battery to yours and adapter to yours.
+You can find them in /sys/class/power_supply folder

+Then, open ~/.config/bspwm/themes/bspwm_nord/scripts/weather.sh and change CITY to yours

 For cursors, themes, font, icons I used same with prolinux410/owl_dots/bspwm_nord (link higher) and software too XD

+Congrats, you installed my bspwm theme!